 The Board of Directors will receive communications from Company shareholders.
 All communications, except those related to shareholder proposals that are discussed below under the heading "Proposals of Shareholders," must be sent to the Chairman of the Board of Directors at the Company's executive offices at 1600 West Merit Parkway, South Jordan, Utah 84095.
 Communications submitted to the Board of Directors (other than communications received through the Company's whistleblower hotline, which are reviewed and addressed by the Audit Committee) are reported to the other directors of the Company at the next regular meeting of the Board of Directors.
-All members of the Board of Directors are strongly encouraged to attend the Company's annual meetings of shareholders.
-All members of the Board of Directors were present or available via teleconference at the 2011 Annual Meeting of the Company's Shareholders.
+All directors of the Company are strongly encouraged to attend the Company's annual meetings of shareholders.
+Seven of the Company's eight directors were present at the 2012 Annual Meeting of the Company's Shareholders.